nybblr/chef/README.md

 This approach to version control may be scripted into a rake command at a later date, so that uncaptured changes (for example, made by a non-technical user through the web UI) may be easily captured in version control.

+We have yet to develop a clear strategy for managing environments.
+Ideally, this strategy will involve semantic versioning on the chef-repo itself (to allow any build to be tagged with metadata for not only application components, but server configuration as well).
+It should also ideally involve access-control for environments based on git branches, so that per-branch access can be more accessible for future testing and development environments.
+This will leave an opportunity for even more transparency and automation, allow any low-level contributor to push config changes and have them tested in an automated fashion in a sandboxed environment.

+It may be the case that our access-control requirements may not work with the actual Environment construct build into Chef.

 # Recommended Development Approach

 Established cookbooks, regardless of how project-specific they may seem,